zubair-solulab/poc-3-golfhunter/replit.md

 ACE HUNTER is a premium Progressive Web App (PWA) for golf skill wagering.
 Golfers can test their precision on Par 3 holes, place wagers based on their skill tier, and win instant payouts with AI-powered shot verification and highlight videos.

 ## Current Status
 **Frontend-Only Implementation** - All UI components and user flows are complete with mock data.
-No backend or database integration yet.
+No backend or database integration yet. **PWA-ready** with offline support, service worker caching, and install prompt.

 ## Tech Stack
 - **Frontend**: React 19 + Vite